 The Commercial and Personal licences are perpetual, and come with a year of upgrades.
 After that, the plugin will no longer update but will continue to work.

 Old versions of Cursive will not be updated to work with newer versions of IntelliJ.
 This means that there may come a time when you want to upgrade IntelliJ and thus have to upgrade Cursive as well.
-Similarly, since Cursive only supports IntelliJ versions from the last year (currently 2019.3 and 2020.x) you may at some point need to upgrade IntelliJ if you want to continue upgrading Cursive.
+Similarly, since Cursive only supports IntelliJ versions from the last year (currently 2021.3, 2022.1, 2022.2 and the 2022.3 EAP) you may at some point need to upgrade IntelliJ if you want to continue upgrading Cursive.
 But if you’re happy to stay on an older version of Cursive and an older version of IntelliJ, then you won’t have to upgrade if you don’t want to.

 Non-Commercial licences expire after 6 months, and can be renewed by simply requesting another one.